zonary123/CobblemonExtendedBattleUI/README.md

 - **Your Side's Effects** - Screens (Reflect, Light Screen), hazards on your side, Tailwind, etc.
 - **Enemy's Effects** - Same as above, but for the opponent
 - **Stat Changes** - Shows every Pokemon's stat boosts and drops with easy-to-read arrows
-- **Volatile Effects** - Taunt, Encore, Perish Song, Confusion, and other per-Pokemon effects with turn timers
+- **Volatile Effects** - Taunt, Encore, Perish Song, Leech Seed, and other per-Pokemon effects

 The panel shows turn ranges like "5-8" when we don't know if the opponent has items that extend duration (like Light Clay for screens or weather rocks).